adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 ## Show me the code

-And if we go back to the [source code of the project](https://github.com/zachleat/demo-cloudcannon-image-optimization), we can see it in action.
+And if we go back to the <a target="_blank" rel="noopener" href="https://github.com/zachleat/demo-cloudcannon-image-optimization">source code of the project</a>, we can see it in action.

 In `eleventy.config.js` we have our image shortcode here that calls Eleventy Image: